davbeek/gitinspectorgui-old/README.md

 Via MacPorts:
 `sudo port install git`

-If you do not use a package manager, git can be installed as part of the XCode Command Line Tools via:
+If you do not use a package manager, Git can be installed as part of the XCode Command Line Tools via:

 `xcode-select --install`